-Illumina Sends Letter to Share - GuruFocus.com
+Illumina sends letter to share - GuruFocus.com

 - For more information, visit www.IlluminaForward.com

-SAN DIEGO, May 8, 2023 /PRNewswire/ -- Illumina (NASDAQ: ILMN), a global leader in DNA sequencing and array-based technologies, today issued a shareholder letter highlighting the strength of its Board and noting that Carl Icahn 's "plan" for Illumina is sloppy and uninformed.
+SAN DIEGO, May 15, 2023 /PRNewswire/ -- Illumina (NASDAQ: ILMN), a global leader in DNA sequencing and array-based technologies, today issued a shareholder letter outlining the purpose-built mix of skills Illumina's nominees bring to the Board compared to Carl Icahn 's unqualified associates, each of whom lack relevant experience and independence.

+Institutional Shareholder Services ("ISS"), a leading independent proxy voting and corporate governance advisory firm, recommends Illumina shareholders vote FOR Illumina CEO Francis deSouza and Board member Robert Epstein.
+In a report dated May 12, 2023, ISS noted that Icahn's associates – Jesse Lynn, Andrew Teno, and Vincent Intrieri – "are largely interchangeable," further stating that Icahn "is seeking to replace the company's Chairman, CEO, and longest-tenured director with a three-member slate that is relatively homogenous.
+All three are investment professionals who work or worked for Icahn for years."

+Illumina is pleased that ISS recognizes the strength of Illumina's Board and supports its best-in-class governance practices.
+ISS's recommendation that shareholders reject two of Icahn's associates is recognition that Illumina has the right skill sets and experiences on its Board to advance the company's strategic goals for value creation.

+The federal investigation into governance matters and other issues was launched one day after a well-known analysis firm, Hindenburg Research, issued a lengthy and highly critical report that accused Carl Icahn 's IEP of inflating valuations for IEP's less liquid and private assets, as well as using cash from new investors to pay dividends to existing investors.
+"Such Ponzi-like economic structures are sustainable only to the extent that new money is willing to risk being the last one 'holding the bag,'" the Hindenburg report concluded.

+Illumina holds itself to the highest standards of performance and value creation and is dedicated to executing its innovation roadmap to empower genomic breakthroughs.
+The company is laser-focused on taking the steps necessary to immediately and consistently improve performance on a number of critical dimensions – revenue growth, cost management, and innovation – and will regularly engage with shareholders to provide updates on progress on these measures.
+Illumina recently committed to higher margins in 2024 and 2025 and announced plans to reduce annualized run rate costs by more than $100 million starting later this year.
+Conversely, to date Icahn has not offered anything resembling a strategy to improve performance.

-Illumina's Board of Directors urges shareholders to protect their investment and future of the company by voting the WHITE proxy card today FOR all nine of the company's highly qualified director nominees and not for Carl Icahn's unfit three nominees.
+Illumina's Board of Directors requests that shareholders protect the value of their investment and future of the company by voting the WHITE proxy card today FOR all nine of the company's highly qualified director nominees and not for Carl Icahn's unfit three associates.
 The Annual Meeting will be held on May 25, 2023, at 10:00 am Pacific Time (1:00 pm Eastern Time).
 Shareholders of record as of close of business on April 3, 2023, are entitled to vote at the meeting, no matter how many or how few shares they own.

 The full text of the letter follows: